-- Cash and Short Term Investments - a) The Cash Chase Checking and Chase Money Market Savings accounts include \$450 thousand of PA2 and \$9.5 million of cash available for operations.
-Cash available for operations includes \$2.2 million for the balance due to CMHSPs for January Medicaid with an offsetting liability in Accounts Payable.
-There is an additional \$1.58 million for taxes with an offset to the Use and HICA tax liability accounts. - b) The Savings ISF and Investment ISF reflect designated accounts to hold the Medicaid ISF funds separate from all other funding per the MDHHS contract.
+- 1. Cash and Short Term Investments - a) The Cash Chase Checking and Chase Money Market Savings accounts include \$3.5 million of PA2 and \$8.2 million of cash available for operations.
+They also include \$2.1 million for the balance due to CMHSPs for November Medicaid with an offsetting liability in Accounts Payable.
+There is an additional \$1.88 million for taxes with an offset to the Use and HICA tax liability accounts. - b) The Savings ISF and Investment ISF reflect designated accounts to hold the Medicaid ISF funds separate from all other funding per the MDHHS contract.
 This total of \$17.8 million generally offsets the Restricted for Risk Management net position account.
-A contribution of \$1.64 million was added to the Healthy Michigan ISF however the transfer of cash did not occur until February.
-The balance change will be reflected during the next presentation of financials. - c) The Savings PA2 account holds the remaining \$12.1 million and is also offset by the Deferred Revenue liability account.
+Per Executive Committee approval on behalf of the Board of Directors the Restricted Risk Reserve amount has been decreased by more than \$9 million dollars to settle Fiscal Year 2016 Autism obligations.
+This ISF abatement will alleviate risk to CMHSPs associated with the Autism program due to the State's payment lag.
+MSHN has also included language related to the ISF abatement in the Risk Management Plan submitted to MDHHS. - c) The Savings PA2 and Investment PA2 Accounts hold the remaining \$9.6 million of PA2 funds and is also offset by the Deferred Revenue liability account.
 The remaining portion of deferred revenue relates to Medicaid and Healthy Michigan cost settlement activity with the CMHSPs. - 2.
-Accounts Receivable - a) The amount reflects retro-active payments due to MSHN for Autism services. - b) Due from CMHSP Participants reflect Fiscal Year 2016 CMHSP cost settlement figures.
+Accounts Receivable - a) The amount reflects retro-active payments due to MSHN for Habilitation Supports Waiver (HSW) and Autism. - b) Due from CMHSP Participants reflect CMHSP potential cost settlement figures.
 This figure also includes actual Fiscal Year 2015 balances owed to MSHN from one CMHSP. - c) The Due from CMHSP account is used to track payments owed to MSHN from the CMHSPs for activities other than service provision and cost settlement.
-The balance in this account reflects amounts owed by one CMHSP for ZTS licenses. - d) The amount in Due from other governments consists of Fiscal Year 2016 PA2 payments received in Fiscal Year 2017. - e) Due from miscellaneous balance represents a recovery owed from one provider as well as a repayment from a hospital paid in error. - f) The prepaid balance consists of security deposits for three MSHN office suites. - 3.
-Liabilities - a) This amount reflects amounts owed to CMHSPs for FY 2016 cost settlement amounts.
+The balance in this account reflects amounts owed by one CMHSP for ZTS licenses. - d) The amount in Due from other governments consists of Fiscal Year 2016 PA2 payments received in Fiscal Year 2017. - Liabilities - This amount reflects estimated amounts owed to CMHSPs for FY 2016 cost settlement amounts.

 - b) Accrued Benefits PTO (Paid Time Off) payable is the liability account set up to reflect paid time off balances for the employees.
-It also reflects the portion of January payroll expense paid in February. - c) The negative Unrestricted Net Position represents the difference between totals assets, total liabilities, and the restricted for risk management figure.
-This amount also relates to the regional year to date expenses on the statement of activities exceeding revenue and thus affects net position.
-PIHP Administrative expenses are under budget by \$300 thousand. - d) This amount represents the amount of Block Grant due to MDHHS. - e) The majority of this amount is related to SUD provider payment estimates and is needed to offset the timing of payments. - f) MSHN pays MDHHS for the Local obligations on or before the due date.
+It also reflects the portion of November payroll expense paid in December. - c) Unrestricted Net Position represents the difference between totals assets, total liabilities, and the restricted for risk management figure. - d) This amount represents estimates for FY 2016 recoupments. - e) The majority of this amount is related to SUD provider payment estimates and is needed to offset the timing of payments. - f) MSHN pays MDHHS for the Local obligations on or before the due date.
 In most cases our CMHSPs reimburse MSHN for its portion in the month the payment is sent.
-In this particular case, one CMHSPs sent their payment in January and MSHN disbursed funds in February. - g) The health insurance rebate is the amount in the accrued benefits other account.
-MSHN developed a new procedure for rebates and will hold this amount to offset future employee contributions related to health insurance.
+In this particular case, two CMHSPs sent their payments in December.